-(a) are such that any two of those persons, being persons of ten years of age or more of opposite sexes and not being persons living together as husband and wife, must sleep in the same room, or the family profile has changed on the basis of age or newly arrived family member' and where a family declines a transfer to another centre, it outlines that this may be because some families prefer 'the current arrangement or ... want to await a better offer'.
+the family profile has changed on the basis of age or newly arrived family member' and where a family declines a transfer to another centre, it outlines that this may be because some families prefer 'the current arrangement or ... want to await a better offer'.
 The Commission notes that the reasons behind such a refusal to transfer to alternative accommodation may be varied, including, for example, access to medical appointments or not wishing to interrupt a child's schooling.
 In its Policy Statement on Direct Provision, the Commission referred to the pending recommendations on this issue of the Working Group on Direct Provision and strongly recommended that the weekly allowance be increased to a realistic amount that ensures dignity, respect and autonomy for individuals.
+Sec.

 The IHREC welcomes the publication of the General Scheme of the International Protection Bill 2015 which it hopes will address the delays in the asylum determination procedure by introducing a single procedure and therefore, reduce the prolonged periods of time people have to spend in the Direct Provision system.
+564